azurepocmain/fabricpocmain.github.io/articles/fabric-storage-usage-extraction.md

 # df_new_workspace_insert.write.mode("append").option(Constants.WorkspaceId, FabircWarehouse_WorkSpace_ID).synapsesql(f"{FabricWarehouseName}.dbo.FabricWorkspaces") # Update Table Name as needed
 ```

-ℹ️ Make sure to schedule a job that runs the above Python notebook either daily or every 13 days.
+ℹ️ Make sure to schedule a job that runs the above Python notebook daily.
 This is important because after 14 days, the older data will be purged, as the metrics have a 14-day retention period.